openflighthpc/flight-inventory/INSTALL.md

 yum install https://s3-eu-west-1.amazonaws.com/alces-flight/rpms/flight-core-0.1.0%2B20190121150201-1.el7.x86_64.rpm
 ```

+- **Note: If Flight Core has just been installed then logout and in again or source `/etc/profile.d/alces-flight.sh`**

 - The installation script (located at `scripts/install`) has variables that can be optionally set in the curl command.
     - `alces_INSTALL_DIR` - The directory to clone the tool into
     - `alces_VERSION` - The version of the tool to install